aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/Greengrass.md

 # Solution architecture

+This code sample can be used to manage the full lifecycle of ML models deployed to edge devices.
+Prepare your model with [Amazon SageMaker](https://aws.amazon.com/sagemaker/)  and deploy and run the model on edge devices (e.g. Raspberry Pi) with AWS Greengrass v2.
+Edge application logs are streamed back to the cloud for visualization within Amazon Cloudwatch.
+We use the ONNX Runtime to scale to different device frameworks and hardware ML accelerators.

-The idea is to use [Amazon SageMaker](https://aws.amazon.com/sagemaker/) to train an AutoEncoder using the Turbine sensors data acquired from the simulated device, export the model to the ONNX format, and deploy it on the edge device (Raspberry Pi).
-Each edge device has a python application which reads the raw data from the simulated device, and performs prediction using the ONNX model to detect anomalies.
+While you can use this code sample to deploy any type of model to an edge device, our example uses [Amazon SageMaker](https://aws.amazon.com/sagemaker/) to train an AutoEncoder using wind turbine sensor data acquired from a simulated device, exports the model to the ONNX format, and deploys it to a Raspberry Pi.
+Each edge device has a Python application which reads the raw data from the simulated device and performs prediction using the ONNX model.
 For each edge device there is a Greengrass core device.
 This is required by the application that runs on the edge device to send logs to the cloud and for the OTA model update mechanism.
-The application collects some metrics from the predictions as well as the simulated device readings and sends them to an MQTT topic.
+The application collects some metrics from the predictions, as well as the simulated device readings, and sends them to an MQTT topic.
 Lambda functions process the data from the MQTT topic and ingests it to Amazon Cloudwatch logs.
 This data can then be visualized using an Amazon Cloudwatch dashboard.

 ![arch.png](./doc/images/architecture_greengrassv2.png)